2 MONTH ONLINE FIELDCRAFT LEARNING COURSE

 ENVISIONING THE PROCESS, PRACTICE, AND PHILOSOPHY OF ETHNOGRAPHIC RESEARCH

-APPLICATION DEADLINE MAY 20
+APPLICATION + TUITION DEADLINE MAY 4

 $1500 USD PER STUDENT

-JUNE 5 - JULY 30
+JUNE 4 - JULY 27

-Students can also conduct their own research during this on-line training session, just as we do here on the island, but at their home locations, within the Covid protocols of their community, or on-line.
-Students who plan on conducting research projects my apply by May 5th so that we have some time to work on their research proposal prior to the start date.
-We use the Wenner Gren Foundation format for our student proposals.
+Students may also conduct their own research during this online training session, but at their home location.
+Students who plan to conduct research projects should contact us about that as early as possible, and apply by May 5th in order to work on their research proposal prior to the start date; the earlier the better.

-Students who intend to publish their research reports can rely on the faculty to work closely with them well beyond this 8 week session for guidance to help them succeed in publishing their research reports.
+We do our best to accommodate multiple time zones and are flexible as to how the schedule works out for individual students.
+Students who intend to publish their research reports – as a co-author on a team project or individual - can rely on the faculty to work closely with them well beyond this 8-week session for guidance in order to help them succeed in publishing their research reports.

 Our 2020 remote session had a wonderful academic journal article produced (and published twice now) and we expect more for this summer.
 Our in-person live on the ground sessions have excellent publication records as well.
 We expect several publications from our four main projects from summer 2020 (all were Covid-19 focused projects).